iluwatar/java-design-patterns/abstract-document/README.md

 ## Intent

-Use dynamic properties and achieve flexibility of untyped languages while keeping type-safety.
+Use dynamic properties and achieve the flexibility of untyped languages while keeping type-safety.

 ## Explanation

 The Abstract Document pattern enables handling additional, non-static properties.
-This pattern uses concept of traits to enable type safety and separate properties of different classes into set of interfaces.
+This pattern uses the concept of traits to enable type safety and separate properties of different classes into set of interfaces.

-Real world example
+Real-world example

 >  Consider a car that consists of multiple parts.
-However we don't know if the specific car really has all the parts, or just some of them.
+However, we don't know if the specific car has all the parts or just some of them.
 Our cars are dynamic and extremely flexible.

 In plain words